 Like College Reality Check, you can compare the colleges that you “pin” (an option that acts like a bookmark or shopping cart for your top choices during the college planning process)

-I may be ripping Abe Lincoln off here, but one could say Niche is a college planning resource that is “of the students, by the students, for the students”.
+We may be ripping Abe Lincoln off here, but one could say Niche is another one of the college websites for high school students that is “of the students, by the students, for the students”.

 One of Niche’s most characteristic features is that it allows students to rate schools on different aspects and provide individual reviews.